- 18-20 Player Roster

 The League shall disapprove any trade of a Player if the consideration is not clearly established and accurately disclosed on the Trade Agreement submitted to the League.

-Teams may trade signed Discovery Players that were on their discovery lists, but may not trade Discovery Player "rights" or "slots."
-If a Team trades one of its signed Discovery Players, the Player will still count against its 10 Discovery slots for the Season.
-That is, the Player’s name will remain on the Team’s Discovery list for the remainder of the Season.
+Teams may trade signed Discovery Players that were on their discovery lists, but may not trade Discovery Player “rights” or “spots.”
+If a Team trades one of its signed Discovery Players, the Player will continue to count against the original Team’s Discovery List for the remainder of the season.

 Trades of Allocated Players

 Trades involving Allocated Players may take place regardless of the nationality of the Allocated Players.
-Teams may only trade an Allocated Player for another Allocated Player.
+Teams may trade an Allocated Player for any other Player or College Draft Pick or International Roster Spot.

-Teams may trade International roster spots, provided that the only condition can be the length of time the slot is traded (e.g., a slot can be traded for 1 year, 2 years or forever).
+Teams may trade International spots, provided that the only condition can be the length of time the spot is traded (e.g., a spot can be traded for 1 year, 2 years or forever).

 Trades for College Draft Picks